National Address Management Framework

 G-NAF and PAF provide complementary location and postal address services and together provide a complete and authoritative source of addressing data.

-The address data interchange is based on AS4590-2006 and covers the interchange of client information and the compliant xml schema for interchange of names and addresses (xml schema available from GovSHARE.
-This is currently being reviewed by Standards Australia.).
+The address data interchange is based on AS4590-2006 and covers the interchange of client information and the compliant xml schema for interchange of names and addresses.
+This is currently being reviewed by Standards Australia.

 The web services specifications covers the standards and specifications for web services to support core address management and operational functions.